Kampong Semabat

 Kampong Semabat is a village in Temburong District, Brunei, about 21 km from the district town Bangar.
-The population was 118 in 2016.
+The population was 95 in 2021.
 It is one of the villages within Mukim Bokok.
 The postcode is PE4151.

+Etymology

+Kampong Semabat got its name from the word "Sebabat", which meant satu ikat (one knot/tie) in Murut language.
+According to folktale, a Murut man washed away a bundle (sebabat) of wood that went down the Semabat river to construct a house during that time.

 Facilities

 Semabat Primary School is the village's government primary school.

 The village mosque is Balai Ibadat Kampong Semabat.
 It was built in 1994 and can accommodate 200 worshippers.